What are the Different Types of Alcohol?

 Alcohols are a group of compounds containing one, two or more hydroxyl (-OH) groups which are attached to the alkane of a single bond.
 These compounds have a general formula -of OH.
 They have primary importance in the field of organic chemistry as they can be changed or converted to different types and types of compounds such as Aldehydes and Ketones, etc. The reactions with the alcohols are two different categories.
 These Reactions can leave the R-O bond or even they can leave O-H bond.

 The alcohols are converted to aldehydes and ketones by the process of oxidation.
-This is one of the important reactions of the organic chemistry.
+This is one of the most important reactions in the field of organic chemistry.

 Oxidizing alcohols to aldehydes and ketones are one of the vital reactions in the field of synthetic organic chemistry.
 These reactions occur in the presence of catalysts and the best oxidants required for these conversions have high valent ruthenium acting as the catalyst for this kind of reactions.
 It is very much important to have complete knowledge and also understanding the factors and mechanisms of the oxidation reactions influencing them.